tyrchen/slides/slides/shower/slides/china-hiring.md

 * A very robust understanding of CS fundamentals
 * Five years of industry experience
-* Background in statistics, machine learning, recommender systems and machine-learned ranking
+* Background in statistics, machine learning and recommendation systems
 * Exceptional coding skills, primarily in Python and Scala
 * Experience with Spark & MLib
 * The ability to prioritize and bias towards simple solutions